A Crafting Technique Resembling a Camera Lens

 We have created three color-coded iris folding patterns that you can download in .jpg or .pdf format.

-Many templates you may find will be numbered with a list of what strips of paper should be matched with which number.
+Many templates you may find will be numbered with a list of what strips of the paper should be matched with which number.
 We color-coded our templates to make it easier by simply following the colors rather than constantly referring to a list of numbers.

 These templates are approximately six inches tall and wide.
 You can use a graphics program or your printer settings to print them out larger or smaller, depending on the size of your design window.
 To make the heart in this tutorial, we used the square iris folding template.

 You can reuse each template several times.
 Once you download and print your iris folding template or templates, you can cut out your design window.